dylanaraps/neofetch/README.md

     --progress_colors num num   Colors to make the progress bar.
 Set in this order: elapsed, total
     --cpu_usage_bar on/off      Whether or not to print a progress bar for cpu usage.
+    --memory_bar on/off         Whether or not to print a progress bar for memory usage.

     Image: